matkoniecz/illegal-use-of-OpenStreetMap/Mapbox/Mapbox.md

 Mapbox failed to fix the problem as of 2019-12-29, Mapbox also failed admit that it is violating OSM licence.

+Mapbox report using [missing attribution form](https://support.mapbox.com/hc/en-us/requests/new?ticket_form_id=360000308212) was send on 29th December and assigned id 77176 as indicated by an automatic reply.

 As reminder section 4.3 of the [Open Database License](https://www.opendatacommons.org/licenses/odbl/1.0/) used by OpenStreetMap:

 > "include